TEAMMATES/teammates/docs/performance-testing.md

 # Performance Testing

-TEAMMATES makes use of [JMeter](https://jmeter.apache.org/) for load and performance (L&P) testing, and uses the [`JMeter Java API`](https://jmeter.apache.org/api/index.html) and TestNG for automating the process of running performance tests and generating reports.
+TEAMMATES makes use of [JMeter](https://jmeter.apache.org/) for load and performance (L&P) testing, and uses the [JMeter Java API](https://jmeter.apache.org/api/index.html) and TestNG to automate the process of running performance tests.
 The performance test cases are located in the `teammates.lnp` package.
 The actual JMeter tests are the `.jmx` files located in the `src/test/lnpTests/` directory.

 ## Running Performance Tests